A Guide to Sending Closing Letters to Clients

 Use document automation to save time and prevent errors

 Writing every closing letter to clients from scratch is time-consuming and leaves a lot of room for typos and accidental errors.
-Instead, consider using document automation tools and being prepared with a closing letter template to save a lot of administrative time (and help reduce chances of error) in the future.
+Instead, consider using document automation tools and being prepared with a closing letter template to save administrative time (and help reduce chances of error) in the future.

-Clio Draft document automation software, for example, allows you to turn your firm’s existing Microsoft Word files into reusable, fillable templates.
-This means that when it’s time to send a closing letter, you can just fill in the necessary details instead of writing one from scratch.
+Clio Draft’s document automation software, for example, allows you to turn your firm’s existing Microsoft Word files into reusable, fillable templates.
+This means that when it’s time to send a closing letter, you fill in the necessary details instead of writing one from scratch.
 You can auto-populate your Clio Draft template with client contact and matter information directly from Clio Manage—saving even more time.

 Emma Rucker, Managing Paralegal at Cohen Family Law, explains how quickly the time savings that come with document automation can add up.